sbaack/iso-freeze/README.md

 iso-freeze requirements/dev-requirements.in -o requirements/dev-requirements.txt
 ```

-By default, `iso-freeze` will use whatever Python interpreter is currently activate in your shell by calling `python3 -m venv` to create the temporary venv from which to install and pin your requirements.
+By default, `iso-freeze` will use whatever Python interpreter is currently activate in your shell by calling `python3 -m pip install`.
 If you need a different version of Python, you can specify it with the `--python/-p` flag:

 ```bash
 iso-freeze pyproject.toml -p python3.11 -o 311-requirements.txt